Rui Pinto

 Rui Pedro Gonçalves Pinto (born 20 October 1988) is a Portuguese activist, whistleblower, creator of the Football Leaks website, and responsible for Malta Files and Luanda Leaks revelations.

 Pinto created the Football Leaks website in September 2015, with the intention of revealing the financial picture of association football, including the tax avoidance schemes used by top players and the controversial third-party ownership models used by clubs.
 He is being accused of having used illegal methods to gather the data he leaked, by accessing private servers and downloading hundreds of internal documents and communications.

 Pinto was arrested in Budapest, Hungary, in January 2019 at the request of the Portuguese authorities on suspicion of attempted qualified extortion, violation of secrecy and illegally accessing information.
 He was released in August 2020.

+In July 2023, Pinto was charged for 377 crimes in a new process related to, but not limited to, illegally accessing S.L.
+Benfica emails and then sharing them with FC Porto's director of communication at the time, Francisco J. Marques, who has been found guilty by court decision of publishing tampered emails on Porto Canal.

 Early life

 Pinto was born on 20 October 1988 in Vila Nova de Gaia.
 A keen football fan, he grew up supporting FC Porto.
 He frequently skipped school to spend time at home on his computer; his high school geography teacher said that "It's very, very difficult to characterize Rui: if he wanted it, he would probably be the best pupil from the class, but he was not".
 Most of his computer skills are self-taught and he never received any advanced formal education in the field.
 He began studying history at the University of Porto in the fall of 2008 and enrolled in a study-abroad program in Budapest in 2013.
 He was alleged to have stolen €300,000 from Cayman Islands-based Caledonian Bank, though he denied any wrongdoing and stated that he challenged the bank in order to show "how the Cayman Islands are largely used for tax evasion and to launder money".
 He reached an out-of-court settlement with the Caledonian Bank in 2014 and has since refused to comment further on the incident, citing a non-disclosure agreement.